anyammbuya/large_payload/README.md

 # Handling Large Payloads in an Architecture that Uses API Gateway and Lambda

-We used serverless framework for create backend resources
+We used serverless framework to create backend resources

 A Rest API will support 10MB of payload